OUR STORY

 A History of Forward Thinking

-As we embark on our 75th year as a community nonprofit organization, The War Memorial is filled with a reenergized determination to be a regional driver of arts, learning, patriotism, hospitality and connectivity.
+As we embark on our 75th year as a community nonprofit organization, The War Memorial is filled with a reenergized determination to honor those who served, enrich our community, and deliver exceptional experiences.

-Situated on the grounds of the historic Alger Estate in Grosse Pointe Farms, Michigan, The Grosse Pointe War Memorial Association (more commonly known as The War Memorial) serves an estimated 250,000 individuals with over 3,000 functions annually, including programs to honor veterans, engagement experiences for adults and children, community events and celebrations, and premier hospitality services.
-Honoring our legacy and embarking on our historic future with new intentional programming, hospitality and leadership, The War Memorial is a unique, dynamic and forward-thinking hub for southeast Michigan with a mission to be a patriotic, cultural, and community leader.
+Situated on the grounds of the historic Alger Estate in Grosse Pointe Farms, Michigan, The Grosse Pointe War Memorial Association (more commonly known as The War Memorial) serves approximately 100,000 individuals with over 3,000 functions annually, including programs to honor veterans, engagement experiences for adults and children, community events and celebrations, and premier hospitality services.
+Honoring our legacy and embarking on our historic future with new intentional programming, hospitality and leadership, The War Memorial is a unique, dynamic and forward-thinking hub for southeast Michigan with a mission to honor those who served, enrich our community, and deliver exceptional experiences.

 The Spirit of The War Memorial